 The Dangers of Rats

-If you do spot any signs of a rat infestation, it is so important that you call The British Pest Control Association (BPCA), as it can affect children, pets, your family, your employees, your customers and more.
-They will be able to give you the professional advice you need and methods to prevent rats from getting into your house or other buildings.
+If you spot any signs of a rat infestation, it is important that you contact The British Pest Control Association.
+A qualified pest control professional can protect children, pets, your family, your employees and your customers.
+They will give you advice and safe methods to prevent rats from getting into your house or other buildings.

 Pathogens and Disease

 Rats like to mark their territory wherever they go.
-To do this, they urinate around the property.
-This causes a huge concern for public health.
-Rats carry and spread so many diseases through their urine, which can make humans very ill.
+They urinate around the property.
+This is a concern for public health.
+Rats carry and spread diseases through urine and droppings that can make humans very ill.

 Leptospirosis (also known as Weil's Disease)